Wisconsin Penalties for Getting Caught with Prescription Drugs, Pain Killers or Other Narcotics

 Milwaukee Drug Lawyer Advises on the Penalties for Possession of Prescription Pills, Including Pain Killers and Other Narcotics

 Getting caught with prescription drugs like Vicodin, OxyContin, Oxycodone, Adderall, Valium, Percocet, Ambien, etc. spells big trouble.
-For adults and minors being charged with possession of narcotics penalties will vary on a case-by-case basis.
-Legal ramifications for drug charges in Wisconsin may be determined by the type of narcotic, the amount in possession, if there was intent to deliver, sell or distribute and if they individual has had past misdemeanors or criminal offenses.
+For adults and minors being charged with possession of narcotics, penalties will vary on a case-by-case basis.
+Legal ramifications for drug charges in Wisconsin may be determined by the type of narcotic, the amount in possession, if there was intent to deliver, sell or distribute and if the individual has had past misdemeanors or criminal offenses.

 Below, our Milwaukee drug lawyer explains how possession of narcotics charges can affect adults, minors, college students and college medical students.

 When adults are charged with possession of narcotics in Wisconsin the penalties may include jail time, probation, steep fines, a drug and alcohol assessment, court-ordered rehab, driver’s license suspension, plus more.
 Again, this all depends on the details of the case, as well as if you have had any prior criminal or misdemeanor convictions.

 Possession of Narcotics: Penalties for Minors